supermarsx/writetofillet/readme.md

 writetofillet BIRDISTHEWORD TIMESTOREPEAT FILENAME.TXT
 ```

+### Examples

-This writes "BIRDISTHEWORD" 10000 times to wordtext.txt
+- This writes "BIRDISTHEWORD" 10000 times to wordtext.txt

 ```
 writetofillet BIRDISTHEWORD 10000 wordtext.txt
 ```

-This writes "NEVERGONNAGIVEYOUUP" in each line 5000 times to wordtext.txt
+- This writes "NEVERGONNAGIVEYOUUP" in each line 5000 times to wordtext.txt

 ```
 writetofillet NEVERGONNAGIVEYOUUP\n 5000 wordtext.txt
 ```

-This writes "FIRESTARTER" in each line 2400 times to wordtext.txt
+- This writes "FIRESTARTER" in each line 2400 times to wordtext.txt

 ```
 writetofillet "FIRESTARTER\n" 2400 wordtext.txt